 The Miele unique MasterChef™ technology, guides cooks through the entire process.
 Vegetables, fish, poultry, meat, eggs, grains and fruits are all part of the Miele MasterChef™ automatic programs including the easy-to-use touch screen interface and ingredient-driven menu, eliminating guesswork, elevating confidence and empowering cooks to deliver perfect results.
 The Miele “favorites” function even allows cooks to save up to 30 custom recipes.
 For restricted diets, steam ovens are a must.
 Not only do foods retain nearly all of their nutrients, but steam cooking eliminates the need to use extra fats like butter or oil in preparation.

-So.. for the health conscious reader and the “skinny bitch(es) in the kitch” (which I say lovingly, you know who you are…), stay tuned and I will enthusiastically report back from the IMM/Living Kitchen show with more scoop on the Miele products.
+So.. for the health conscious reader, stay tuned and I will enthusiastically report back from the IMM/Living Kitchen show with more scoop on the Miele products.
 I better leave spare room in the suitcase for a steam oven.
-Just sayin’…

 This post is brought to you in collaboration with Miele.
 All content, ideas, and words are my own.
 Thanks for supporting these sponsors that allow me to create new and special content like this for CourtneyPrice.com.